Shelter Trust common interest group.

 iii) Once a suitable savings record has been established to consider the provision of loans for necessities, on a secured or unsecured basis and at reasonable rates of interest.

-The Community Bank gives people the opportunity to build regular savings from as little as £1.00 per week.
-After a period of saving, the Bank will offer facilities for small low-interest loans.
-The Bank is continually increasing the facilities and services it offers.
+Community Savings gives people the opportunity to build regular savings from as little as £1.00 per week.
+After a period of saving, they will offer facilities for small low-interest loans.
+Community Savings continue to increase the facilities and services it offers.

-The Community Bank helps homeless people get back in charge of their finances and plan their move to independent living.
+Community Savings also help homeless people get back in charge of their finances and plan their move to independent living.